×

 What residency documents or visas did I need if I will be in Utila for a while?

 "If you plan to stay in Utila for an extended period, you will need a valid passport with at least six months of validity remaining.
 Upon arrival, you will be granted a tourist visa that allows you to stay in the country for up to 90 days.
 If you wish to stay longer than 90 days, you will need to apply for a visa extension through the Honduran immigration authorities.
 This process should be started well before your initial 90-day visa expires.
 Alternatively, you can apply for a residency permit if you plan to live in Honduras long-term.
 This requires a more extensive application process, including providing proof of financial means, a criminal background check, and potentially a medical examination.
 It's also important to note that visa and residency requirements can change, so it's always a good idea to check with the nearest Honduran embassy or consulate before you travel.
 Please note that working while on a tourist visa is typically not allowed, so if you plan to work during your stay, you should apply for a work visa.
 This will require a job offer from a Honduran employer.
-Finally, keep in mind that overstaying your visa can result in fines and potential difficulties in obtaining Honduran visas in the future," said one expat who made the move to Utila.
+Finally, keep in mind that overstaying your visa can result in fines and potential difficulties in obtaining Honduran visas in the future," said one expat in Utila.

 Get Quote